 The primary key defines the unique identifier for a row of data in a file and serves as a connection point that allows you to connect this dataset to another dataset.
-In other words, you will be able to create a relation between the dataset that you are going to create and another dataset in the LDM.
+In other words, you will be able to create a relationship between the dataset that you are going to create and another dataset in the LDM.

-A relation between two datasets allows you to use information from one dataset to slice the data in the other dataset.
+A relationship between two datasets allows you to use information from one dataset to slice the data in the other dataset.
 For more information about primary keys, see Primary and Foreign Keys and Connection Points in Logical Data Models.

 If you do not set the primary key now, you will be able to do it after the dataset has been created (see Update a Logical Data Model).

 - Set some attribute as a reference to another dataset (this dataset must already exist in the LDM).
-The reference serves as a foreign key, and a relation between these two datasets will be created after you import the CSV file.
+The reference serves as a foreign key, and a relationship between these two datasets will be created after you import the CSV file.
 For more information about references, see Primary and Foreign Keys and Connection Points in Logical Data Models.